30 Most Affordable Online Colleges From Accredited Online Colleges

 This Alabama-based school was started by a group of U.S. governors who sought to make higher education more accessible to a wider audience.
 Why?
 They recognized that higher education levels would lead to more wealth in their states.

 Since its founding, WGU has developed four colleges.
-These colleges include information technology, business, health professions, and teaching.
+These colleges include:

 Each college offers online bachelor’s and master’s degrees.
 As a school, WGU follows a competency-based learning model.
 This allows students to pull from previous knowledge to move quickly through courses that cover material they already know.